-The commitment to patient safety is demonstrated throughout the program, which includes:
+Commitment to patient safety is demonstrated through:

 Ongoing prescribing support and educational opportunities